Feeding Brighter Futures

 Two girls smile whilst holding 'agents of change' lanyards.

-Additional benefits of a Breakfast Club
+Additional benefits of Feeding Brighter Futures

 In 2022, we launched a new education programme with charity Rethink Food, to deliver one million hours of education into schools.
 This focuses on issues of food security, active lifestyles, healthy eating and sustainability and has a range of resources for teachers to use in school via the free Agents of Change multimedia programme.
+This programme is available to all schools in our network and will be running until July 2026.

 Education is one of the most impactful ways to deliver long-term change